randall-frank/deflection/README.rst

 for a player.
 Note, it is very possible for a player to destroy their own pieces and therefore one can explicitly lose the game themselves.

-Normally, one would download the `.2mg` file and use it with an emulator or burn a 3.5" disk with the image.
+Normally, one would download the `.po` file and use it with an emulator or burn a 5.25" disk with the image.
 Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can play the game via a web browser.